 The 80s saw a DIY trend and became a decade that's heavy in customization.
 Vans took note and sparked an interest in people to express their creativity through shoes.
 The brand made available an endless array of the Old Skool's material parts and people used this as an expression of their personality.

 As the 90s progressed the Old Skool slowly achieved its legendary status as different personalities were seen rocking a pair.
 From pro skaters to punk rock stars and hip-hop heads, the kick appealed to the countercultural stars.
 Aside from this, the brand's highlight of the decade was linking with the skateboard brand Supreme.
 The collaboration marked the start of a long-lasting partnership.

-In the years to come, the Old Skool is continuously updated into countless iterations possible.
+In the years to come, countless Old Skool iterations have been made through the years.
 One of the many versions is the Vans Velvet Old Skool, which displays a festive-looking upper crafted from crushed velvet uppers.
 Its fluffy and glowing aesthetic comes in a number of colorways that are easy to dress.

 - The shoe's collar is padded providing added cushioning and comfort.

 - It features reinforced toecaps for enhanced durability.

 - A floral version of these velvety uppers is also available.